Privacy

 Wipe an SSD or SSHD

-Completely wiping an SSD or SSHD is somewhat more complicated than an HDD since data is deposited in different blocks of flash storage according to "Wear Levelling".
+Completely wiping an SSD or SSHD is somewhat more complicated than an HDD since data is stored in different blocks of flash storage according to "wear leveling".
 This means that multiple overwriting passes on the hard drive won't necessarily catch all of the files you've stored on the device.
 With that said, there are some ways to completely wipe SSDs and SSHDs.

 Wiping an SSD Using Firmware/Developer Tools